 We are a service with trans/non-binary people at its core.
 Many of us are members of the community ourselves or are individuals with significant professional or personal experience of supporting trans/non-binary people.

-You will get easy access to your clinical team, with lots of opportunities to ask questions about your ongoing care (e.g. recent blood results, or any new or additional support needs that might arise).
+You will get easy access to your clinical team, with lots of opportunities to ask questions about your ongoing care (e.g. any new or additional support needs that might arise).

-We have a range of flexible support options: we can offer a listening ear, peer support, talking therapies, and provide one-to-one advice, as well as access to a range of online and face-to-face tools, support groups, workshops and events.
+We have a range of flexible support options: we can offer peer support, talking therapies, and provide one-to-one advice, as well as access to a range of online and face-to-face tools, support groups and workshops.

 If you feel acutely unwell or are experiencing thoughts of suicide or self-harm, please seek support immediately.